Skip to main content.

 Public Interest & Government Law

-One of the strongest academic areas at UMass Law, a concentration in public interest & government law will prepare students for a career that includes work in local, state, or federal government (e.g., state attorney general's offices; legislative counsel; district attorney; public defender) or at a not-for-profit organization engaged in the practice of law to benefit the public interest across a range of legal fields (e.g., animal law, constitutional law, environmental law, health law, labor and employment law, Native American law).
+One of the strongest academic areas at UMass Law, a concentration in public interest & government law will prepare students for a career that includes work in local, state, or federal government (e.g., state attorney general's offices; legislative counsel; district attorney; public defender) or at a not-for-profit organization engaged in the practice of law to benefit the public interest across a range of legal fields (e.g., constitutional law, environmental law, health law, labor and employment law, Native American law).

 UMass Law offers several opportunities to gain experience in this area.
 One of our law clinics is with the Mashpee Wampanoag Legal Services Office in Hyannis, serving low-income litigants in the Tribal Court located in Mashpee, MA, as well as tribal members seeking legal assistance with civil legal issues, including family law, landlord-tenant law, and government benefits law.